 3 Solomon laid the foundation for God’s temple; its length (determined according to the old standard of measure) was 90 feet, and its width 30 feet.
 4 The porch in front of the main hall was 30 feet long, corresponding to the width of the temple, and its height was 30 feet.
 He plated the inside with pure gold.
 5 He paneled the main hall with boards made from evergreen trees and plated it with fine gold, decorated with palm trees and chains.
 6 He decorated the temple with precious stones; the gold he used came from Parvaim.
 7 He overlaid the temple’s rafters, thresholds, walls and doors with gold; he carved decorative cherubim on the walls.

-8 He made the most holy place; its length was 30 feet, corresponding to the width of the temple, and its width 30 feet.
+8 He made the Most Holy Place; its length was 30 feet, corresponding to the width of the temple, and its width 30 feet.
 He plated it with 600 talents of fine gold.
 9 The gold nails weighed 50 shekels; he also plated the upper areas with gold.
-10 In the most holy place he made two images of cherubim and plated them with gold.
+10 In the Most Holy Place he made two images of cherubim and plated them with gold.
 11 The combined wing span of the cherubim was 30 feet.
-One of the first cherub’s wings was seven and one-half feet long and touched one wall of the temple; its other wing was also seven and one-half feet long and touched one of the second cherub’s wings.
-12 Likewise one of the second cherub’s wings was seven and one-half feet long and touched the other wall of the temple; its other wing was also seven and one-half feet long and touched one of the first cherub’s wings.
+One of the first cherub’s wings was 7½ feet long and touched one wall of the temple; its other wing was also 7½ feet long and touched one of the second cherub’s wings.
+12 Likewise one of the second cherub’s wings was 7½ feet long and touched the other wall of the temple; its other wing was also 7½ feet long and touched one of the first cherub’s wings.
 13 The combined wingspan of these cherubim was 30 feet.
 They stood upright, facing inward.
 14 He made the curtain out of blue, purple, crimson, and white fabrics, and embroidered on it decorative cherubim.

-15 In front of the temple he made two pillars which had a combined length of 52½ feet, with each having a plated capital seven and one-half feet high.
+15 In front of the temple he made two pillars which had a combined length of 52½ feet, with each having a plated capital 7½ feet high.
 16 He made ornamental chains and put them on top of the pillars.
-He also made one hundred pomegranate-shaped ornaments and arranged them within the chains.
+He also made 100 pomegranate-shaped ornaments and arranged them within the chains.
 17 He set up the pillars in front of the temple, one on the right side and the other on the left.
-He named the one on the right Yakin, and the one on the left Boaz.
+He named the one on the right Yakin and the one on the left Boaz.

 6:1 Then Solomon said, “The Lord has said that he lives in thick darkness.
 2 O Lord, I have built a lofty temple for you, a place where you can live permanently.”
 3 Then the king turned around and pronounced a blessing over the whole Israelite assembly as they stood there.
 4 He said, “The Lord God of Israel is worthy of praise because he has fulfilled what he promised my father David.
 5 He told David, ‘Since the day I brought my people out of the land of Egypt, I have not chosen a city from all the tribes of Israel to build a temple in which to live.
 Nor did I choose a man as leader of my people Israel.
 6 But now I have chosen Jerusalem as a place to live, and I have chosen David to lead my people Israel.’
 7 Now my father David had a strong desire to build a temple to honor the Lord God of Israel.
 8 The Lord told my father David, ‘It is right for you to have a strong desire to build a temple to honor me.
 9 But you will not build the temple; your very own son will build the temple for my honor.’
 10 The Lord has kept the promise he made.
 I have taken my father David’s place and have occupied the throne of Israel, as the Lord promised.
 I have built this temple for the honor of the Lord God of Israel 11 and set up in it a place for the ark containing the covenant the Lord made with the Israelites.”